YeshwanthrajG/Deadline-Management-System-Using-MERN/README.md

 ### Deadline Management System using MERN

-A feature rich, full stack deadline management application.
+Clockyn - A feature rich, full stack deadline management application.
 Built with React.js, Node.js, Express.js, and MongoDB, this project helps users plan, categorize, and track all their tasks, including recurring and custom deadlines via a responsive, and interactive dashboard.
 The application features a beautiful glassmorphism UI design and allows users to manage their daily tasks efficiently with user authentication, task CRUD operations, and real-time updates.

 ## Table of Contents